Public Service Fellowships

 Learn more about MAPS at DOT here.

-Tamim Chowdhury is a born-and-raised Chicagoan and a career public service professional with eighteen years of Federal experience.
-He has served in roles and specializations ranging from project management, and contracting, to policy, economic development and national program administration.
-He is currently a Senior Contracting Officer with the U.S. General Services Administration (GSA).
+Tamim is a born-and-raised Chicagoan and a career public service professional with 19+ years of Federal experience.
+He has served in roles and specializations ranging from project management, contracting, real estate development, land use, environmental remediation, economic development and National program administration across stints with the General Services Administration (GSA), the Department of Veteran Affairs (VA) and currently with the Department of Homeland Security.

 Asad Nawaz has formerly served successive terms as Vice President and President of the American Muslim and Arabic Cultural Association (AMACA) at the U.S. Patent and Trademark Office (USPTO).